TIBHannover/VisE/README.md

   --shm-size=256m \
   -u $(id -u):$(id -g) \
   -it <DOCKER_NAME> bash

 cd /src
 ```

+**NOTE:** This setup produces slightly different results (deviation around 0.1%) while [testing]('#test).
+To fully reproduce our results we have provided a [singularity image](#setup-with-singularity-recommended-way), which is a copy of our training and testing environment and uses a highly optimized pytorch implementation.

+## Download Ontology, Dataset and Models

 You can automatically download the files (ontologies, models, etc.) that are required for [inference](#inference) and [test](#test) with the following command:

 ```shell script
 python download_resources.py
 ```

 ## Models